sdboyer/svnlib/README.markdown

     $info = $wc->svn('info');

-$info now contains an svn subcommand object (a child of the SvnCommand abstract class; in the example, an SvnInfo object) which you 'prepare' by adding parameters using the provided methods.
+$info now contains an SvnCommand object (a child of the SvnCommand abstract class, the class diagram is below); in the example, an SvnInfo object.
+This command object is then prepared by queueing up parameters using the provided methods.
 The method names are all the same as the parameters for svn subcommands you already know and love:

     // turns on the '--xml' switch
     $info->xml();